About Naughton Translations

 I have travelled all over Germany and Austria for leisure, academic study and work.
 My university studies took me to Hanover University as an undergraduate and the Heinrich Heine University in Düsseldorf as part of my PhD in German Studies.
 I have gained experience in the luxury hotel sector in Aberdeen, Scotland and in an independent, family-owned hotel on Lake Constance, where Germany, Austria and Switzerland all meet.

-I am an Associate Member of the Institute of Translation and Interpreting (ITI), an Affiliate Member of the Chartered Institute of Linguists, and a Member of ProCopywriters, the alliance of commercial writers.
-In line with best practices, I adhere strictly to the codes of conduct of all the above professional bodies.
+I am an Associate Member of the Institute of Translation and Interpreting (ITI) as well as a Member of ProCopywriters, the alliance of commercial writers.
+In line with best practices, I adhere strictly to the codes of conduct of both the above professional bodies.

 Proofreading and Editing